mikessh/repseq-tutorial/sphinx/part1.rst

-Part1: Processing and error correction
+Part I: Processing and error correction
 --------------------------------------

-Clone the repository with datasets, download MIGEC, MITCR and VDJtools executable JAR files and place them into root folder of the repository.

-Introduce aliases for running JARs
+Clone the repository with datasets, MIGEC, MITCR and VDJtools executable JAR files and introduce aliases for running those JARs

 .. code-block:: bash